David Sawers: Rationing the irrational - Health Insurance & Protection

 Whatever the reason, I don’t judge and it’s none of my business (despite reports to the contrary, I am not workless; neither am I – the cheap suits aren’t a disguise – super-rich; nor am I gay, although knowing my luck, nobody would pick me at the party even if I was).

-But – stay with me now – there are lessons from the bug-chasing scene and the current COVID-19 craze that are applicable to the world of protection insurance.
+But – stay with me now – there are lessons from the bug-chasing scene and the current coronavirus craze that are applicable to the world of protection insurance.

 Fatalism, resignation, nihilism, realism.
-Or sometimes self-obliteration in the hope of resurrection or redemption.
+Or sometimes self-obliteration in hope of resurrection or redemption.

-Call it what you will, but sales of health and protection insurance are rooted in a similarly resigned outlook that is looking for a glimmer of hope.
+Call it what you will, but sales of health and protection insurance are rooted in a similarly, fundamentally resigned outlook that is looking for a glimmer of hope.

 Most folk aren’t bug-chasers (unless I’m the only one that never gets invited to the party).